dparedesh/susy-statistical-interpretation/README.md

    ```

-where `<log_file>` must be created by you by dumping all the output printed in the screen  when running the fit.
+where `<log_file>` must be created by you by dumping all the output printed on the screen  when running the fit.

 # How to get the summary plots and tables? <a name="summary"></a>

 The macro `plotSR.py` is used to get the summary plots and tables shown in the paper, while the macro `PlotSystematicsGrouped.py` is used
 to get the grouped systematics plot.
-Both scripts have their own README section at the beggining of the file explaining how to use
+Both scripts have their own README section at the beginning of the file explaining how to use
 them.
-Those scripts can be found at the `PlottingMacros` directory.
-The script `SummaryPlot.sh` summarize the commands used to get the summary plots and tables for the fast paper, in order to run it just do:
+Those scripts can be found in the `PlottingMacros` directory.
+The script `SummaryPlot.sh` summarizes the commands used to get the summary plots and tables for the fast paper, in order to run it just do:

-Asumming that you are in `ss3l_hf`:
+Assuming that you are in the `ss3l_hf` directory:

      cd PlottingMacros
      ./SummaryPlots.sh

+> [!IMPORTANT]
-**In order to run these macros, you will first need to create all the yields and systematic tables using the proper HistFitter commands for all the regions that you want to include in the plots.**
+> *In order to run these macros, you will first need to create all the yields and systematic tables using the proper HistFitter commands for all the regions that you want to include in the plots.*

 The script `plotSR.py` is designed to read  the workspace created by HistFitter for the `bkg-only` fits.
-By default it will use the prefit symmetric uncertainties.
-For assymmetric  uncertainties the proper option must be provided.
+By default, it will use the pre-fit symmetric uncertainties.
+For asymmetric  uncertainties, the proper option must be provided.
 For fitted yields, only symmetric uncertainties are available.
-Options for blinding results and show significance plots at the bottom are available as well.
+Options for blinding results and showing significance plots at the bottom are available as well.

 At the moment of running `plotSR.py`, the file `AsymmetricUnc.json`  is created.
 This file will be read by the script `PlotSystematicsGrouped.py` to get the statistical uncertainty.
-Be sure that the file  `AsymmetricUnc.json` contain all the regions that you want to include in the grouped systematics plot.
+Be sure that the file  `AsymmetricUnc.json` contains all the regions that you want to include in the grouped systematics plot.